 To be able to get your dog to forget how poop tastes like, you can alternate that with his favorite treat.
 Whenever you tell him to stop and leave the poop, you may consider offering him something in return.
-Bribery and rewarding in dog training is necessary and works most of the times.
+Bribery and rewarding in dog training are necessary and work most of the time.

 Carry treats with you when you are walking your dog.
 It is also important to remain focused and attentive when you are training your dog.

 e) Put more emphasis on ‘leave it’ command